CVHub520/X-AnyLabeling/docs/en/get_started.md

 #### 1.1.1 Prerequisites

+> [!NOTE]
+> If you need to use the video tracking feature of Segment-Anything-2, please first visit [Docs](../../examples/interactive_video_object_segmentation/README.md) to install the relevant dependencies.

 Before you start, ensure that you have the following prerequisites installed:

 **Step 0.** Download and install Miniconda from the [official website](https://docs.anaconda.com/miniconda/).